Protecting A Worker’s Rights After A Head Injury

 On-The-Job Head Injury · Free Consultation · Contact A Lawyer

-Call the Eley Law Firm in Denver, Colorado, today at 866-371-3322 or 720-644-8759 for a free case evaluation with an experienced workers' compensation attorney.
-You can also tell us about your head injury by filling out the email form on the contact page.
+Call the Eley Law Firm in Denver, Colorado, today at 720-759-3064 for a free case evaluation with an experienced workers’ compensation attorney.
+You can also tell us about your head injury by filling out the email form on the Contact page.